CamHD-Analysis/CamHD_motion_metadata/README.md

   * [CamHD-Analysis/camhd_motion_analysis](https://github.com/CamHD-Analysis/camhd_motion_analysis) contains the C++ and Python files which perform the actual movie analysis.

   * [CamHD-Analysis/camhd-motion-analysis-deploy](https://github.com/CamHD-Analysis/camhd-motion-analysis-deploy) contains scripts and documentation on running the 'camhd_motion_analysis' in parallel on a cluster formed with Docker swarm.

+## Todos

+ [ ] Use photometric comparison to squash identical segments